jarangutan/terraform-workshop-intro/presentation.md

 - This workshop is tailored to stay closely within the AWS free tier
 - There is a chance you might get charged for the resources used in this workshop
 - I'm not responsible for that so please be responsible with the resource you put out there!
+- Highly recommend you tear down resources after the workshop <3

 ---